Exile DBThis page contains information on Exile DB for veterinary use.

 Do not apply directly to water, to areas where surface water is present, or to intertidal areas below the mean high water mark.
 Do not contaminate water when disposing of equipment washwaters.

-This product is highly toxic to bees exposed to direct treatment or residues on blooming crops or weeds.
-Do not apply this product or allow it to drift to blooming crops or weeds if bees are visiting the treatment area.
+This product is highly toxic to bees exposed to direct treatment or residues on blooming crops/plants or weeds.
+Do not apply this product or allow it to drift to blooming crops/plants or weeds if bees are foraging in or adjacent to the treatment area.
 This product is toxic to wildlife and highly toxic to aquatic invertebrates.

 This chemical demonstrates the properties and characteristics associated with chemicals detected in ground water.
 The use of this chemical in areas where soils are permeable, particularly where the water table is shallow, may result in ground water contamination.